 - strengthening the muscles around the joints

-- keeping bones strong
+- keeping bones strong and joints flexible

 - improving overall strength, sleep patterns, and general health